wolfgangj/bone-lisp/README.md

 # The Bone Lisp programming language

+Note: This software is in beta status and always will stay there as it has been superseded by [LogicHut](http://www.github.com/wolfgangj/LogicHut).

     (defsub (len xs)
       "Calculate the length of the list `xs`."
       (with loop (lambda (remain n)